chtoetakoe/software-midterm/README.md

   - **Manual**: Flip card, click to rate difficulty
   - **Gesture**: Flip card, then use hand gestures to score:
     - 👍 Thumbs Up → Easy
-    - ✋ Flat Hand → Medium
+    - ✋ Flat Hand → Hard
-    - 👎 Thumbs Down → Hard
+    - 👎 Thumbs Down → Wrong

 All flashcards and review data are stored in `localStorage`.